-Washington 'puts pressure on Syrian Kurds' to unite
+Washington 'puts pressure on Syrian Kurds' to form united political authority

 The US State Department is said to be pushing the parties of the Kurdish-led Autonomous Administration of Northeast Syria and the parties of the Kurdish National Council (KNC) to return to the negotiating table to form a single Syrian-Kurdish political authority to represent them as attempts are made to achieve a political solution to the Syrian issue.